scholarslab/scholarslab.github.io/collections/_events/praxis-fellows-final-presentations-2023-05-03.md

 * Winnie Pérez Martínez, Spanish
 * Samantha Stephens, English

 Presentation will take place from 10:30-12:00 with lunch to follow.
 This event can serve as a great introduction to digital humanities, the experience of working with the lab, and ways to fulfill the DH certificate.
 We will also be offering a hybrid option for those unable to make it.
-Please register at the link provided to receive a zoom link **check back for zoom link soon!**.
+Please register at the link provided to receive zoom information - [https://cal.lib.virginia.edu/calendar/events/Praxis2023](https://cal.lib.virginia.edu/calendar/events/Praxis2023).